LibraryCarpentry/lc-marcedit/episodes/03-working-with-MARC-files.md

 1. Click Edit → Preferences
 2. Select "MarcEditor" in the Preferences window in the left-hand pane
-3. In the right-hand pane, select Set Defaults for either font or font size
+3. In the right-hand pane, under Set MarcEditor Font Properties, select Set Defaults
 4. Click Ok